tamarin-prover/tamarin-prover/manual/src/008_modeling-issues.md

 ![ ](../images/ErrorMsg_3.png)

-The warning `unbound variable` indicates that there is a fresh term, here `~n`, in the action or conclusion that never appeared in the premisse.
+The warning `unbound variables` indicates that there is a term, here the fresh `~n`, in the action or conclusion that never appeared in the premisse.
 Here this is the case because we mistyped `~n` instead of `~m`.
 Generally, if such a warning appears one should make sure that all the fresh variables